KevinJump/Our.Umbraco.SilentUpgrade/readme.md

   For reasons i've not yet worked out, the upgrade to a 8.0.x version from another doesn't work (e.g 8.0.0 to 8.0.2).

-  Upgrading from 8.1.x works fine.
+  Upgrading to 8.1.x or above works fine.

 ## Debuging